taubmann/markdown-extra-editor/README.md

 ### Tips

 * [this Firefox-extension](https://addons.mozilla.org/en-US/firefox/addon/save-text-area) "adds File Open and Save functionality to editable text fields and areas, in effect turning them into notepads."
 Install, right-click into the Edit-Area: "Text">"Load from File".
 Once a Text is loaded Ctrl+S will work as well!!
-* "F11" will turn your Browser to Fullscreen.
-So you can concentrate on writing.
+* Turn your Browser to Fullscreen to concentrate on writing.
 * If you want to transform Markdown(-Extra) into something else (like PDF, Openoffice or Word, etc.) have a look at the Swiss-Army Knife for Markdown [Pandoc](http://johnmacfarlane.net/pandoc)
 * If [Zotero for Firefox](https://www.zotero.org) is installed directly in your Browser you have a Reference-Manager at your Fingertips
 * To adapt the Menu-Items just edit the Menu-JSON found at the bottom of markdown-extra-editor.js on <http://jsoneditoronline.org>